-The most recent official estimates of population for Santa Cruz County and the incorporated cities was published by the State of California Department of Finance (DOF) in May of 2008, and is shown in Table 1 below.
-These population estimates, which are prepared annually, indicate a countywide population of 266,519 (134,979 unincorporated) as of January 1, 2008 (Source: DOF E-1 Total Population of California Cities, 5-08).
+The most recent official estimates of population for Santa Cruz County and the incorporated cities was published by the State of California Department of Finance (DOF) in May of 2009, and is shown in Table 1 below.
+These population estimates, which are prepared annually, indicate a countywide population of 268,637 (135,936 unincorporated) as of January 1, 2009 (Source: DOF E-1 Total Population of California Cities, 5-09).

-The County adopted a population growth goal for the unincorporated area of 0.50% for 2007.
-As can be seen in Table 1, the DOF population estimates indicate that the population of the unincorporated area grew at more than twice that rate in 2007 at 1.17%, which significantly faster than 2006's rate of 0.23%.
-All four cities in the County grew in population in 2007, and the unincorporated area increased by 1,558 people.
-None of the local jurisdictions of the County (nor the County as a whole) surpassed the 1.30% growth rate of the state.
-The overall Countywide growth rate was 1.15% in 2007, up from the 2006 growth rate of 0.84%.
+The County adopted a population growth goal for the unincorporated area of 0.5% for 2008.
+As can be seen in Table 1, the DOF population estimates indicate that the population of the unincorporated area grew at almost twice that rate in 2008 at 0.99%, slightly down from the 2007 rate of 1.04% per year.
+All four cities in the County grew in population in 2008, and the unincorporated area increased by 1,337 people.
+Of the Santa Cruz County jurisdictions, only the City of Santa Cruz surpassed the 1.08% growth rate of the state in 2008.
+The overall Countywide growth rate was 1.07% in 2008, up from the 2007 growth rate of 1.02%.